-H. Glass Replacement
+F. Glass Replacement

-- Glass is 5mm thick high temperature heat-resistant ceramic glass. - DO NOT REPLACE with any other material. - Alternate material may shatter and cause injury. - a.
-Swing open the face and remove the door from the appliance by lifting the door off of the hinge pins and lay on a flat surface face down. - b.
-Using a Phillips head screw driver, remove 4 screws, 2 on the top and 2 on the bottom.
+Glass is 5mm thick high temperature heat-resistant ceramic glass.

+DO NOT REPLACE with any other material.

+Alternate material may shatter and cause injury

+- a.
+Swing open the face and remove door from the appliance by lifting door off of hinge pins and lay on a flat surface face down. - b.
+Using a Phillips head screw driver, remove 4 screws 2 on the top and 2 on the bottom.
 Remove metal bracket and then remove the glass.
-Figure 37.2. - c.
+Figure 37.1 - c.
 Replace with new glass with gasket. - d.
-Re-attach metal bracket with 4 screws. - e.
+Re-attached metal bracket with 4 screws. - e.
 Re-install door over hinge pins and close face.